fkyprianou/deved-platform/content/blog/en/vonage-video-on-appwrite-cloud.md

 }
 ```

-Full documentation on using the Appwrite database through the SDKs can be found at https://appwrite.io/docs/getting-started-for-server
+Full documentation on using the Appwrite database through the SDKs can be found at https://appwrite.io/docs/getting-started-for-server.

 ## Appwrite Functions

 Since our front end will worry about handling displaying a video conference room, we need some logic to run in the background.
-Appwrite allows functions to be deployed in a variety of languages to handle either scheduled tasks or ad-hoc ones as needed.
+Appwrite allows functions deployed in various languages to handle scheduled or ad-hoc tasks as required.
 We will utilize the function capability to generate credentials for our video session.

-So far we have used the web GUI to configure the project, and the Appwrite CLI to configure the database.
-We can also generate a configuration file with all our settings as well, named `appwrite.json`.
-If you are using the demo application, copy `appwrite.json.dist` to `appwrite.json` and you can use it to deploy the backend code.
+So far, we have used the web GUI to configure the project and the Appwrite CLI to configure the database.
+We can also generate a configuration file with all our settings, named `appwrite.json`.
+If you are using the demo application, copy `appwrite.json.dist` to `appwrite.json`, and you can use it to deploy the backend code.

 One advantage to using `appwrite.json` and the Appwrite CLI is the ability to deploy many things at the same time.
-Since we have three functions, we can use the Appwrite CLI to deploy all three of them as they are defined in the configuration file.
+Since we have three functions, we can use the Appwrite CLI to deploy them as defined in the configuration file.

 If you open up `appwrite.json`, there will be a "functions" section.
 We define an object which details all the information about our function.
 Since our backend is decoupled from our front end, I have elected to write the functions in PHP instead of Nodejs.
 You can use a variety of [languages that Appwrite supports, including Python, .NET, and even Deno](https://appwrite.io/docs/functions#supportedRuntimes).